Read Time: 8 minutes

 Frequently Asked Questions

-Should I purchase an extract or a powder?
+Should I purchase a tincture or a powder?

 Traditionally, pine pollen was most often prepared as a tincture or by cooking into food.
 (Some polysaccharides cannot be digested raw.
 Consumed raw, they will simply pass through the gut).

 Extracts and tinctures prepare the pollen for digestion and absorption.
 The pine pollen is soaked in alcohol, hot water, or both.
 This opens the pollen's cell walls so the gut can absorb the available nutrients.
-Tinctures typically use only alcohol or only hot water.
-Our wild-harvested pine pollen dual extract uses both methods for maximum efficiency.
+Some tinctures typically use only alcohol or only hot water.
+Our wild-harvested pine pollen tincture uses both methods for maximum efficiency.

-Extracts are concentrated in liquid form, making them easy-to-use and travel-friendly.
-Extracts can be consumed alone, or added to culinary dishes or beverages.
+Tinctures are concentrated in liquid form, making them easy-to-use and travel-friendly.
+Tinctures can be consumed alone, or added to culinary dishes or beverages.

 Packaged powders are often raw and may be added to culinary dishes or blended beverages, like smoothies.
 Powders can be messy, which sometimes leads to wasted product.